 - According to the Committee to Protect Journalists, 36 journalists have been killed in Russia since 1992 in connection with their work.
 Impunity usually protects those who perpetrate crimes against journalists, and laws on extremism, “undesirable foreign organizations,” and “foreign agents” are used by authorities to police and prosecute independent media and NGOs.
 Journalists have been targeted for investigating Russian involvement in the fighting in Ukraine.

-- Since June 2015, no fewer than seven programs have been broadcast on Russian TV as part of a propoganda effort to discredit RFE/RL content and portray its journalists as spies.
+- Since June 2015, no fewer than seven programs have been broadcast on Russian TV as part of a propaganda effort to discredit RFE/RL content and portray its journalists as spies.

 - The service’s website received an average of 16.0 million page views and 7.0 million visits per month in 2016.

-- In 2015, Radio Svoboda was the second most-cited radio station on Russian social media, according to the Medialogiya agency, right behind Ekho Moskvy.
+- In 2016, Radio Svoboda was the most-cited radio station on Russian social media, according to the Medialogiya agency.

-- Radio Svoboda actively engages with its audience on Facebook (495,000 followers), Twitter (225,000 followers) and YouTube (112,000 subscribers), and incorporates social media into all of its programming.
-It is is increasingly popular on Russia’s main social networks, including vKontakte, Telegram, Instagram.
-Listenership on SoundCloud page has passed the 2.5 million mark.
+- Radio Svoboda actively engages with its audience on Facebook (504,000 followers), Twitter (273,000 followers) and YouTube (188,000 subscribers), and incorporates social media into all of its programming.
+It is is increasingly popular on Russia’s main social networks, including vKontakte, Telegram, Instagram, and SoundCloud.

 - Radio Svoboda has expanded its video programming, enlisting prominent commentators and addressing current affairs.
 "Déjà vu," hosted by Russian journalist Alexander Podrabinek, compares official practices under the Soviet period and today.
 "Roads to Liberty," hosted by Kyiv-based political commentator Vitaly Portnikov, explores common issues facing Russia, Ukraine, and other post-Soviet countries.
 “Cult Of Personality” is a video talk show showcasing contemporary, independent voices.
 “Archeology,” a talk show featuring star moderator Sergei Medvedev, addresses social and cultural issues in Russia.
 The video project “Signs of Life” documents the reality of modern Russia from the point of view of those actually living it.

-- The Russian Service targets youth audiences with shows such as “Born After the USSR,” which interprets post-Soviet practices of different generations, and the innovative news aggregation platform “Rus2Web,” which covers hot-button issues from Russian-language social networks.
+- The Russian Service targets youth audiences with shows such as “Born After the USSR,” which interprets post-Soviet practices of different generations, and its "Young and Free" documentary film competition.

 Facts & Stats about Russia